 I made the cut and secured my place.
-I soon discovered that all future engineers shared the same curriculum for the first two academic years, except for a couple of courses.
+I soon discovered that all future engineers shared the same curriculum for the first two academic years, except for a few courses.
 Mechanical engineering had a series of very cool workshops that taught us to use and maintain tool-making machines.
 We proudly felt part of the working class for a few hours a week.
-Otherwise, calculus, physics, advanced mathematics, statistics, descriptive geometry and technical drawing demanded more time than we could ever find.
+Otherwise, calculus, physics, advanced mathematics, statistics, descriptive geometry, and technical drawing demanded more time than we could ever have found.
 And, of course, computer programming, starting the very first semester.
 That was probably the easiest, at least for me.